Reformulating Energy Storage Capacity Accreditation Problem with Marginal Reliability Impact: Marginal Reliability Impact

+Away from breakpoint values of the underlying parametric LP, the value function is affine in QC, and the MRI is an ordinary derivative.
+At breakpoint values, where the active constraint set changes, EUE remains piecewise linear but may fail to be differentiable.
+In such cases, we interpret MRI as the one-sided directional derivative along the accreditation path $q$, that is, the local slope of the relevant adjacent linear segment.

+Throughout the paper, we focus on EUE, for which the mapping function is piecewise linear in QC and can fail to be differentiable only at turning points where a marginal change in capacity alters the set of shortage hours \cite{qiancredit}.
+In practice, derivatives are evaluated around the installed capacity requirement (ICR), which is determined by the system operator for the relevant delivery year.
+We therefore assume that the baseline evaluation point is \emph{regular}, meaning that it does not lie exactly at such a kink.
+This is a mild assumption in practice and is typically satisfied when the baseline system exhibits nonzero shortfall under the chosen reliability metric.

 The process for calculating reliability metrics and MRI is illustrated in Fig. \ref{mrical}, where the adequacy assessment tool is a probabilistic simulator utilizing the Monte Carlo method for resource adequacy analysis.
-MRI is typically computed through perturbation of the input data, though this will be reformulated in subsequent sections.
+The figure should be read as a sequence of repeated adequacy runs rather than as a single-step calculation: the baseline simulation first determines the reliability metric at the chosen ICR, after which either perturbation runs or the dual-based reformulation is used to recover the local MRI.
 To apply MRI for capacity accreditation, the MRI of an ideal resource is used as a reference.

-\begin{definition}[relative Marginal Reliability Impact \cite{fengmri}] The relative Marginal Reliability Impact (rMRI) is defined as a ratio (no units) of the resource's MRI to a perfect capacity's MRI:
+\begin{definition}[relative Marginal Reliability Impact \cite{fengmri}] The relative Marginal Reliability Impact (rMRI) is defined as a ratio (unitless) of the resource's MRI to a perfect capacity's MRI:

-where the $\text{MRI}_\text{perfect}$ is typically defined as the MRI of a thermal generator resource with \emph{zero} outage rate. \end{definition} After calculating the rMRI for each resource, the new credited capacity, i.e. Qualified MRI Capacity (QMRIC), will be calculated in MW:
+where the $\text{MRI}_\text{perfect}$ is typically defined as the MRI of a thermal generator resource with \emph{zero} outage rate.
+Other reference technologies are possible in principle, but the zero-outage thermal benchmark remains the standard normalization adopted in this paper. \end{definition} After calculating the rMRI for each resource, the new credited capacity, i.e. Qualified MRI Capacity (QMRIC), will be calculated in MW:

-The Qualified Capacity (QC) represents the \emph{physical} capacity of resources.
-For instance, the QC of thermal resources is typically defined by their maximum capacity, whereas for renewable resources, it is based on the average value of their historical output profiles.
-In contrast, the Qualified Marginal Reliability Impact Capacity (QMRIC) reflects the \emph{market} capacity of resources, which is directly used in the Forward Capacity Market (FCM) clearing process.
+The QC represents the \emph{physical} capacity of resources.
+For conventional generators this is typically a qualified MW capability close to nameplate power, while for renewable resources it is a derated accredited MW quantity based on modeled availability and performance.
+In contrast, the QMRIC reflects the \emph{market-accredited} quantity of a resource, which is directly used in the FCM clearing process.